spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

 ``--snr``
   The signal-to-noise values to use for bad pixel identification.
-  Since cosmic rays often extend across several pixels the user must specify two cut-off values for determining whether a pixel should be masked: the first for detecting the primary cosmic ray, and the second (typically lower threshold) for masking lower-level bad pixels
+  Since cosmic rays often extend across several pixels, the user must specify two cut-off values for determining whether a pixel should be masked: the first for detecting the primary cosmic ray, and the second (typically lower threshold) for masking lower-level bad pixels